 1. Maximizing Curb Appeal

-What’s on the outside of a business influences what customers expect to find on the inside.
+What’s on the outside of a business, such as a hotel or a car dealership, influences what customers expect to find on the inside.
 Worn-out, chipped parking lot paint sends the unintentional message that they shouldn’t expect quality—before they even walk through the door.